This engineering SEO case study will focus on one company and its products and services.

 - Do they run conferences or attend trade shows?

-Knowing all of the above helps plan the strategy and the follow-on tasks.
+Knowing all of the above helps plan the strategy and follow-on tasks.
 The following is the shape that these projects have taken:

 - In-house training